efelcie/efelcie.github.io/_posts/2015-12-22-trends-organisationsentwicklung.md

 ## Literaturverzeichnis

 [^Hernes]: Hernes, Tor.
 2009.
 Understanding Organization as Process: Theory for a Tangled World.
-Routledge Chapman & Hall.
+Routledge Chapman and Hall.

 [^Korten]: Korten, Fritz, Léon De Caluwé, and Jac Geurts.
 2010.
 “The Future of Organization Development: A Delphi Study Among Dutch Experts.”
 Journal of Change Management 10 (December): 393–405.